10 ways to speed up web font loading

 }

-checks if the user has the font locally, and if they do not, downloads it remotely.
+This @font-face checks if the user has the font locally, and if they do not, downloads it remotely.
 That means that users with the font get a free performance boost while adding little complexity to the code and no disadvantage to users who do not have the font locally.
-If you want to focus on fonts that computers usually have, you can check out Windows 11ās font list and macOS Catalinaās font list.
+If you want to focus on fonts that computers usually have, you can check out Windows 11’s font list and macOS Sonoma’s font list.

 9. Implement Caching

 Caching is very important, especially if you have lots of repeat visitors.
 Caching allows the font to load from the disk after the first time it is downloaded.
-You can implement caching through the Cache-Control
+You can implement caching through the Cache-Control header.
+If you use a CDN like Cloudflare, it is simple to do from the dashboard.
+Otherwise, you can do it by simply sending the header with your font responses.

-10. Donāt use custom fonts
+10. Don’t use custom fonts

 Conclusion

 That is all!
 I hope you enjoyed learning how to optimize your web fonts, and I hope this has helped you optimize fonts on your websites.
-If you enjoyed reading this, sign up for the mailing list below and subscribe to RSS.
-Thanks for reading!
+If you want to speed up other areas of your website, like images or JavaScript, check out these articles: